justinmahar/gatsby-starter-mdx-launchpad/README.md

 <MdxPartial slug="my-partial" />
 ```

-This component queries all partials and then finds the one with the slug provided.
-The MDX content is then rendered.
-If no partial is found, an empty JSX element is returned.
+This component queries all partials and then finds the MDX node with the slug provided.
+The node is then rendered using `MdxNodeRenderer`.
+If no partial is found, an empty JSX element is rendered.

 ### Querying And Using MDX Partials